oclif/test/README.md

 `@oclif/test` provides a handful of utilities that make it easy to test your [oclif](https://oclif.io) CLI.

+> [!NOTE]
-**NOTE for jest users** - in order for these utilities to capture all output to the terminal, you must set `verbose: true` in your jest config to prevent jest from supressing any output.
-See https://jestjs.io/docs/configuration#verbose-boolean for more
+> In order for these utilities to capture all output to the terminal, you must disable any console output interception/suppression features in your test framework.
+>
+> - For Jest users, enable [the `verbose` flag](https://jestjs.io/docs/configuration#verbose-boolean) in your Jest config.
+> - For Vitest users, enable [the `disableConsoleIntercept` flag](https://vitest.dev/guide/cli.html#disableconsoleintercept) in your Vitest config.

 ### `captureOutput`